Amaranthus tuberculatus: Morphology

 A distinguishing characteristic of tall waterhemp that sets it apart from similar members of the genus Amaranthus is the lack of hair on its stems and leaves.
-This characteristic gives the plant a bright, glossy appearance.

-The leaves of tall waterhemp tend to be long and narrow.

-The stem is typically erect and slender and can be up to three feet long.
-The color of the stem is green or red.
+This characteristic gives the leaves a bright, glossy appearance.
+The stem is typically erect and slender, which can be up to three feet long with a color of either green or red.

 Tall waterhemp is a dioecious plant.
 The seedhead branches in the female are numerous, short, and smooth.
 The male seedhead branches are fewer, longer, and more slender than those of the female.

 The species has terminal spike inflorescences and very short bracts with simple to highly branched flowers.
 Seed produced is reddish to black and less than 1/32 inch in diameter.

 Geographic distribution

 Tall waterhemp is native to North America.
 It is believed to have originally had a range north of Missouri and Tennessee to the Great Lakes.
 It is now found in 40 states but is most common in the Great Plains and Great Lakes regions.

-Habitat

 Tall waterhemp predominantly grows in wet habitats, such as ponds, marshes, lakes, creeks, and other riparian zones.
-It also thrives along roadways and railroads as well as agricultural fields.
-It can grow in a variety of climates, as evidenced by its widespread range.
+The plant can grow in a variety of climates, including roadways, railroads and agricultural fields.